cikasm/idp-mvp/README.md

-# Internal Developer Platform MVP
+# Internal Developer Portal MVP

-This repository documents the MVP development of a **plug-and-play Internal Developer Platform** (IDP) designed to streamline workflows, automate infrastructure, and improve developer self-service for DevOps teams.
+This repository documents the MVP development of a plug-and-play Internal Developer Portal (IDP) designed to streamline workflows, optimize service discoverability, and improve developer self-service for DevOps teams.

 ## Problem statement

 DevOps teams struggle with existing IDPs due to complexity, high maintenance, and low adoption.
-This project aims to create a lightweight, self-service IDP that automates common DevOps workflows.
+This project aims to create a lightweight, self-service IDP that enhances service visibility and simplifies internal tooling access.

 ## Approach